 Adjustable Points & Safety

-We positively loved all of the adjustable points on this product.
+We loved all of the adjustable points on this product.
 It allows you to secure your pup inside snugly, but it doesn’t obstruct the neck.
-Since we had a pug, no neck pressure is paramount when you put them in a design that fits this area.
+Since we had a Pug, no neck pressure is paramount when you put them in a design that fits this area.

 If you have an uncooperative pooch as we did, you’re going to struggle to get them inside—there is really no way around it.
 Also, if your dog doesn’t fully relax inside of the sack, they will be lopsided and unevenly distributed inside.

 If they aren’t even, it can cause more pressure on your shoulders.
 Also, if the design isn’t completely secure, they can loosen the top by squirming around.

 Of course, this is really just based on the pup, and not the product itself.
 However, we most recommend this backpack for seasoned tow-alongs.

 Also, all of the weight lays on the shoulders rather than your whole middle.
 The front strap attaches around the chest, which might be uncomfortable for women, particularly.